wishabi/github-actions/README.md

 ## SSH sessions

 If you need to debug your failed jobs, you can get a free SSH session to get into the box and root around.
 The SSH connection info will be printed out in the "Post-Flipp Global" step so you can connect.
+You need to be connected to the VPN in order to SSH in.

 ![ssh connection info](./ssh1.png)